 - ensures that the use of air quality data, whether afforded special treatment or not, is subject to full public disclosure and review.

-The 2016 Exceptional Events Rule revises the 2007 Exceptional Events Rule to address issues raised by stakeholders and to increase the administrative efficiency of the Exceptional Events Rule criteria and process.
+The 2016 Exceptional Events Rule revises and replaces the 2007 Exceptional Events Rule to address issues raised by stakeholders and to increase the administrative efficiency of the Exceptional Events Rule criteria and process.

 U.S. EPA, Office of Air Quality Planning and Standards